Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Price Optimization

-Given the posterior distribution of price sensitivity parameter, $\pi^{*}(\bs{\theta})$, the expected margin contribution is:
+Given the posterior distribution of price sensitivity parameter, $\pi^{*}(\bs{\theta})$, the expected margin contribution for the Poisson demand response model in \eqref{eq:main_sp} is:

-Since the Bayesian DGLM based update procedure in \ref{sec:inference} doesn't make distributional assumption on $\pi^{*}(\bs{\theta})$ and only yields the posterior mean and covariance of $\bs{\theta}$, closed-from expression of \eqref{eq:bay-rew_} is not available, and one can either resort to a plug-in approach using point estimates of the parameters or an approximation of the expectation.
-Using the posterior mean of the parameters, which is their optimal mean-squared error estimator, the corresponding margin contribution function is
+Finding the price based on maximizing the above expected margin contribution is akin to using a greedy policy for pricing.
+Since the Bayesian DGLM-based update procedure in \ref{sec:inference} does not make distributional assumptions on $\pi^{*}(\bs{\theta})$ and only yields the posterior mean and covariance of $\bs{\theta}$, a closed-form expression of \eqref{eq:bay-rew_} is not available, and one can either resort to a plug-in approach using point estimates of the parameters or an approximation of the expectation.
+We discuss the plug-in approach that we use in our experiments in the following and two more approaches to approximate \eqref{eq:bay-rew_} in Section \ref{sec: bayes_greedy} of the Online Appendix.